Bimoism: Bimo

-Bimo, which means 'master of scriptures', who officiate at births, funerals, weddings and holidays.
+Bimo, which means 'master of scriptures', officiate at births, funerals, weddings and holidays.
 One can become bimo by patrilinial descent after a time of apprenticeship or formally acknowledging an old bimo as the teacher.
-A lesser priest known as suni is elected, but bimo are more revered and can read Yi scripts while suni cannot.
+A lesser priest known as suni (ꌠꑊ su nyit) is elected, but bimo are more revered and can read Yi scripts while suni cannot.
 Both can perform rituals, but only bimo can perform rituals linked to death.
 For most cases, suni only perform some exorcism to cure diseases.
 Generally, suni can only be from humble civil birth while bimo can be of both aristocratic and humble families.

 The Yi worshiped and deified their ancestors in much the same way as did followers of Chinese folk religion, and also worshiped gods of nature: fire, hills, trees, rocks, water, earth, sky, wind and forests.
 Bimoists also worship dragons, believed to be protectors from bad spirits that cause illness, poor harvests and other misfortunes.
 Bimoists believe in multiple souls.
 At death, one soul remains to watch the grave while the other is eventually reincarnated into some living form.
 After someone dies they sacrifice a pig or sheep at the doorway to maintain relationship with the deceased spirit.

 The bimo, once considered by the Chinese government to be promoting a "backwards religion", are now being promoted as ambassadors of Yi culture.
 They organise large-scale rituals for the yearly Torch Festival.
 Since the 1980s, with the loosening of religion restrictions in China, Bimoism has undergone a revitalisation.
 In 1996, the Bimo Culture Research Center was founded.
 In the early 2010s, the government of China has helped the revival of the Bimoist faith through the construction of large temples and ceremonial complexes.